 As the Committee is aware, the addiction crisis continues to take a devastating toll on our nation.
-According to the CDC, drug overdoses caused 91,799 deaths in 2020, a 31 percent increase from 2019 and by far the highest annual total on record.
-Deaths from drug overdoses affect the entire United States population - spanning race, gender, and age, but disproportionately affect communities of color and rural counties.
+According to the CDC, drug overdoses caused 107,622 deaths in 2021, a 15 percent increase from 2020 and once again setting a record for highest annual total.
+Deaths from drug overdoses affect the entire United States population - spanning race, gender, and age - but disproportionately affect communities of color and rural counties.
+There has been a shift away from prescription medication to illicit drugs, including fentanyl, xylazine, other synthetic opioids, and poly-substance use.
 Timely and accurate data are vital for making important policy decisions by helping to identify trends and prioritize resources.